World Water Monitoring Day

+History

 World Water Monitoring Day was originally celebrated annually on September 18.
 This date was initially chosen to be a month later (October 18) to recognize the anniversary of the US Clean Water Act, which was enacted by Congress in 1972 to restore and protect the country's water resources.
 In 2007, the date was changed to facilitate participation in parts of the world where temperatures reach freezing conditions at that time.

 In 2006, ACWF transferred the coordination of the event to the Water Environment Federation (WEF) and the International Water Association (IWA).
 The collective goal was to expand participation to one million people in 100 countries by 2012.
 In January 2015 the management of World Water Monitoring Day was transferred to EarthEcho International.

 2008 saw students from Indonesia to Arkansas taking part in water sampling to bring attention to the importance of water quality.

 As of 2018, EarthEcho International encourages participants to conduct their monitoring activities as part of the "EarthEcho Water Challenge" during any period between March 22 (World Water Day) and December of each year.